 To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
-N/A Overall commentary and any cumulative effects encourageme - travel environme ore Strategy and in line with policies SS ental issues can be mitigated for the fu
+N/A Overall commentary and any cumulative effects encourageme Overall this Policy is not over and above the Core Strategy and in line with policies SS4 and MT1.
+Through the encouragement of sustainable travel environmental issues can be mitigated for the future.
+The policy will have an overall positive effect on the SEA baseline.

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Pla Pctober 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan